saquibansari0101/Quotify/README.md

-# Gilfoyle Quotes
+# Quotify

 ## What was my goal

-I wanted to make a Quotes app, So i made a Gilfoyle Quotes App which contains all the famous quotes of Bertram Gilfoyle from Silicon Valley.
+I wanted to make a Quotes app, which fetches random quotes from an api.

 ## Screenshot